btcpayserver/prestashop-plugin/README.md

 - Prestashop version 1.7.7.x
 - BTCPay server version 1.3.4

-## Internals

-This plugin support creating orders before or after payment.
-That said the `before`-mode still requires a callback from the BTCPay server itself so that all relevant data is available during order creation.

 ## Documentation

 Please check out our [official website](https://btcpayserver.org/), our [complete documentation](https://docs.btcpayserver.org/) and [FAQ](https://docs.btcpayserver.org/FAQ/) for more details.